Blavatnik School of Government

-The Blavatnik School of Government is the school of public policy of the University of Oxford in Oxford, England.
-The School was founded in 2010 following a £75 million donation from business magnate Len Blavatnik, supported by £26 million from the University of Oxford.
-The school has consistently been recognised as among the best public policy schools in the world.
+The Blavatnik School of Government is the school of public policy at the Social Sciences Division at the University of Oxford in Oxford, England, United Kingdom.

-The Blavatnik School of Government is part of Oxford's Social Sciences Division, which aims to train current and future leaders in the practice of government.
+The school was founded in 2010 following a £75 million donation from business magnate Len Blavatnik, supported by £26 million from the University of Oxford.

 History

 Oxford University has a long and storied tradition of educating global leaders, dating back to 1096.
 Over the centuries, it has produced nearly 60 heads of state and government, cementing its role as a hub for leadership and intellectual excellence.
 Building on this legacy, the Blavatnik School of Government was envisioned as a modern institution to prepare leaders for the complex challenges of the 21st century.